jdorn/json-editor/README.md

 JSON Editor uses a barebones template engine by default (simple `{{variable}}` replacement only).

-You can use another template engine by setting `$.jsoneditor.template` to one of the following supported libraries:
+You can change the default by setting `$.jsoneditor.template` to one of the following supported template engines:

 *  ejs
 *  handlebars